Documentation

 After an order is placed in a VTEX store, it follows a predefined order flow in our Order Management System (OMS).
 Each status has a meaning and specified behavior.

-There are two ways to track order status changes in VTEX: the orders Feed and the Hook.
-While the feed provides an endpoint you can call to check for status changes, the hook notifies an endpoint provided by the user whenever there is an order update.
+There are two ways to track order status changes on VTEX: Feed or Hook.
+The feed provides an endpoint you can call to check for status changes, while the hook notifies an endpoint provided by the user whenever there is an order update.

-The order integration process using the orders feed is illustrated in the diagram below.
+The order integration process using the order feed is illustrated in the diagram below.

 {"base64":" ","img":{"width":319,"height":602,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":45624,"url":"https://user-images.githubusercontent.com/77292838/212993154-0cbf395e-1f65-4a87-8ba9-5f80647365f3.png"}}

-See this boilerplate implementation of an orders feed consumer in C# to get you started.
-If you would like a conceptual overview of our Orders Management module, check out this beginner track in our Help Center.
-More details on the orders feed can be found here.
+See this boilerplate implementation of an order feed consumer in C# to get you started.
+If you would like a conceptual overview of our Order Management module, see this beginner article series in our Help Center.
+You can learn more about the order feed here.

-Before using the orders feed to track status changes, you should configure the filtering rule applied to it using the Update feed configuration endpoint in the Orders API.
-You can use the Retrieve feed configuration endpoint to check the current feed configuration at any time.
+Before using the order feed to track status changes, you should configure the filtering rule applied to it using the Update feed configuration endpoint in the Orders API.
+You can use the Get feed configuration endpoint to check the current feed configuration at any time.

 Filter